DeviousD4n/GPTerm/README.md

 ## Configuration

 Before using GPTerm, make sure to set your OpenAI API key by replacing the placeholder value `"API_KEY"` with your actual API key in the script.
+Extra roles and models can also be added in the script itself.